I help to make a difference!

 In return for your hard work you will...

-Receive an annual salary of up to £50,000 depending on experience.
+Receive an annual salary of up to £50,000 depending on experience, pro rota.
 You'll also get a number of benefits including a company contributory pension scheme, 25 days annual leave plus 8 public bank holidays plus CPD and re-validation support.

 Other benefits include cycle to work scheme plus training and clinical development opportunities.

-Onsite benefits at HMP Bure and HMP Wayland include access to an onsite gym, free parking and subsidised café/restaurant.
+Onsite benefits at HMP Lewes include access to an onsite gym, free parking and subsidised café/restaurant.

 What do we need from you so you can do the job?

-Utilising your skills in managing patients within a primary care setting and dealing with physical health concerns, mental health issues and minor injuries, you'll be an integral member of the medical team, conducting clinics independently, completing administrative tasks (prescriptions, referrals, pathology results) and supporting or acting as the Duty Doctor and reception processes.
+Utilising your skills in managing patients within a primary care setting and dealing with physical health concerns, mental health issues and minor injuries, you'll be an integral member of the medical team, conducting clinics independently, completing administrative tasks (prescriptions, referrals, pathology results) and supporting or acting as the Duty Doctor and working on reception (new arrivals) processes.

 Leading by example, you'll share your experience and knowledge by being involved in the educational and professional development of the nursing team through clinical supervision sessions both on the wings and formal teaching opportunities.